Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 • “I miss the ease between us, and I’d like us to understand what has changed.”

-• “This topic feels sensitive for me, but I want to discuss it respectfully.”
+• “This feels sensitive for me, but I want to discuss it respectfully.”

 • “I’m not trying to blame you.
 I’m trying to explain how this has been feeling for me.”